 To query data, open a dataset in the Dataset Viewer and start making necessary selections in dimensions.

 - You can select items separately by checking them (1), select several items at once using Shift button, or select all items of a dimension by clicking “Select all” (2).
+"Select all" option allows to keep your data updated - if you have previously created charts with that option in dimensions, new data from updated dataset will be automatically included and shown.
 In dimensions with countries, you can also use presets.

 - Click “Clear” to reset the selection in the current dimension (3).

 - To see only the selected items, click the icon with the number of items you have selected (4).

 - You can also see the table of contents by clicking a corresponding icon (5).

 - You can filter to find necessary items in a dimension by typing in keywords (6).
 Using the at sign before your keywords (e.g. @China) enables you to filter across all metadata fields within that dimension.

 - You can also use the asterisk symbol to navigate through the hierarchy (6).
 Using *, **, ***, etc. in the filter enables you to navigate to the first, second, and third level of dimension items respectively.

 Once your selections are made, a visualization will appear.
 The type of visualization presented will match your selection.
 However, you can switch between different visualization types on the right panel.

 In the time dimension, you can choose time mode and data frequency.